treideme/brother_pt/README.md

 configure these printers.

 In particular, the following is supported:
- * Raster image files for direct printing
+ * Raster image files for direct printing on TZe tape, heat-shrink tube is still work in progress
  * You can print image files directly from a Python script
  * Supported backends
     * pyusb